Nicolasalan/nicolasalan/README.md

 🔭 I am currently working at RoboFEI, current world champion and five times Latin American champion, as a leader in the field of computer vision and mobile navigation.

-▶️ I'm studying robot engineering at FEI (Fundação Educacional Ignaiana), the first robot engineering course in Brazil.
+▶️ I'm studying robot engineering at FEI (Fundação Educacional Inaciana), the first robot engineering course in Brazil.

 💬 Study about ROS, C++, Python, Docker, deep learning, Robot Navigation, Deep Reinforcement Learning.